 - B-2: Internal Traffic Flow.
 The parking lot will be paved and striped with white reflective pavement marking so that parking spaces and drive aisles are clearly identified. - B-3: Interconnected Parking Lots.
-The project connects abutting properties with a shared driveway that is located within a reciprocal easement. - B-7: Parking Lot Landscaping.
-Landscaped islands and parking lot perimeter landscaping are proposed so that at least 10% of the parking lot will include landscaped areas. - B-8: Low-Impact Design Stormwater.
+The project connects to an existing driveway/parking area on the adjacent parcel, and an easement has been retained to the abutting parcel for a potential future connection. - B-7: Parking Lot Landscaping.
+Parking lot perimeter landscaping is proposed. - B-8: Low-Impact Design Stormwater.
 The stormwater basins have been designed utilizing low impact development techniques to infiltrate runoff on-site and provide water quality treatment. - B-9: Shared Stormwater Treatment.
-The lower stormwater infiltration basin is located on two properties and is intended to be a shared system.

-- C-6: Planting Variety.
-The proposed plant materials strikes a balance between monoculture and too much variety through utilization of clumps of mass plantings between shade trees. - C-7: Planting suitability.
-The proposed landscaping requires a relatively low degree of maintenance, and the plantings are resistant to impacting factors and are hardy to Maine winters. - C-8: Mass Plantings.
-The plantings are arranged in clumps of mass plantings that will be mulched to have a larger impact on the visual character of the street front. - C-9: Illumination Levels.
+Provisions have been made so that future development of the adjacent properties can be incorporated into the stormwater infrastructure associated with this development. - C-7: Planting suitability.
+The proposed landscaping trees requires a relatively low degree of maintenance, and the plantings are resistant to impacting factors and are hardy to Maine winters. - C-8: Mass Plantings.
+The plantings are arranged in a row of mass plantings that will create a continuous canopy once the trees have grown to maturity. - C-9: Illumination Levels.
 The light fixtures installed on the building are in scale with the site and building development.
 There are no pole mounted fixtures proposed.
 The illumination levels are appropriate for the site and use.